A Literary Feast in New Orleans

 Writers should note that we are starting our programming on Wednesday with our Master Class for Students and Teachers in the morning and a terrific program in partnership with the Latin American Library at Tulane University in the Evening.
 The final session will be a Literature & Lunch session on Sunday.

-Deadline for registration for manuscript critiques is October 10 and deadline for submitting pages for workshops is November 10.
-Review what is requested in the on-line schedule when it is updated.
+Deadline for registration and submitting manuscript critiques is November 5 and deadline for submitting any pages for workshops is November 20.

-Tuition packages for writers are $475 per person and include one critique session with an agent, one with an editor (or two editors if a writer already has an agent.
-Packages include all events of the festival, except Literature and lunch.
-The tuition package price is the same as for several years past.
-There is a significant bonus this year, however.
-In the past two of our most popular events, Jazz After Hours and Faulkner for All have not been included in the package.
-This year both events are included in the package.
-The other bonus for those registering for the package is that registered writers who want extra agent and editor critiques may register for those at $50 per each extra critique.
+2017 Tuition packages for writers are $375 per person, $100 less than last year, and include one critique session with an agent, one with an editor (or two editors if a writer already has an agent) and most events of the festival.
+Specifically excluded are the four sessions of Literature & Lunch, Jazz After Hours, and Faulkner for All.
+The other bonus for those registering for the package is that registered writers who want extra agent and editor critiques may register for those at $75 per each extra critique.
 (Persons not registered with tuition packages must pay $100 for one critique.)

 Literature & Lunch sessions, which begin on Thursday are not included in the writers’ tuition packages.
 They are $60 per person or $200 for the package of four events.

-Winners of our competition are our guests for the festival, including lunches.
-The only extras for winners are workshops.
-Runners-up in our competition are eligible for 50% discounts on everything but lunches and workshops.
+Winners of our competition are our guests for all events of the festival.
+The only extras for winners are workshops and special event tickets for their guests.
+Runners-up in our competition receive a complimentary Writers’ Tuition Package, including two manuscript critiques.
+They must purchase tickets for luncheons and workshops.

 For pricing and a downloadable registration form, visit Words & Music Pricing.